 What happens when wealthy ex-spouse does not use their wealth to properly earn income?
 Should children have a lower standard of living?
 What happens if a recipient spouse refuses to invest millions after settlement to help themselves meet the goal of self-sufficiency?
 These are tough questions that our top-rated Vancouver Guideline Support Imputed Income handle every day.

 Vancouver Guideline Support Imputed Income Lawyers 1 877 602 9900

-In today’s blog, David Joyce senior family lawyer at our Vancouver office discusses the issue of Vancouver Guideline Support Imputed Income on capital that is not being used appropriately to generate income.
+In today’s blog, our senior family lawyer at our Vancouver office discusses the issue of Vancouver Guideline Support Imputed Income on capital that is not being used appropriately to generate income.
 This area of child support and spousal support law is ever more significant given the huge gain on land and stocks over the past few years in Vancouver, BC, and Calgary.

 Income-based Support Obligations: Imputing Income On Capital

 The amount of support payable in family law matters is influenced by a number of factors.
 In an effort to promote certainty and avoid unnecessary litigation, the federal government implemented guidelines for both child and spousal support.
 The income of the parties is a key factor in determining how much support is payable.
 The Divorce Act directs the court to consider such factors as the condition, means, needs, and other circumstances of each spouse in determining a person’s financial ability to pay support.